ryan-rozario/wallet-toy-website/README.md

 * Project Manager

-[x] Used process street to set up a dummy workflow schedule.
+- [x] Used process street to set up a dummy workflow schedule.

 * UML diagrams

-[x] Designed Class Diagram, Sequence Diagram and Activity Diagram
+- [x] Designed Class Diagram, Sequence Diagram and Activity Diagram

 * Testing using Selenium

-[x] Create a website having basic functionality and set up test cases using selenium
+- [x] Create a website having basic functionality and set up test cases using selenium

+* Jenkins

+- [x] Automation of tests using jenkins